 Substitute Senate Bill No. 1468, also known as Public Act No. 25-156, aims to enhance government accountability regarding the use of agency purchase cards.
 The bill repeals Section 4-98 of the general statutes and introduces new regulations effective October 1, 2025.
-It stipulates that budgeted agencies must issue purchase orders or other approved documentation for obligations, with the Comptroller responsible for certifying and charging these transactions against the agency's specific appropriation.
-The bill allows the Comptroller to delegate certification and transmission requirements to budgeted agencies using electronic methods, ensuring that purchases remain within the agency's appropriations.
+It establishes that budgeted agencies can only incur obligations through purchase orders or approved documentation, with specific provisions for capital expenditures.
+The Comptroller is granted the authority to delegate certification and transmission requirements for purchase orders to budgeted agencies using electronic methods.
+Additionally, the bill allows budgeted agencies to use purchasing cards for transactions not exceeding $250,000, contingent upon compliance with the most recent procedures established by the Comptroller.

 Statutes affected: Raised Bill: 4-98, 20-670, 20-672